-Running a marathon is extremely physically demanding, taking months of training and putting serious strain on your body.
+Training for a marathon is extremely physically demanding, taking months and putting serious strain on your body.
 As a result, your training schedule needs to be intelligently thought out and planned, with adequate time to build up your mileage slowly and allow your body to adjust to the extra stress you’re putting it under.
 Stretching, cross-training and rest days are all essential alongside your running, as you work to strengthen your muscles and increase fitness levels, all while preventing injury.
 Here are a few tips to help you on your journey, from months in advance, right through to race day.

 Warm-ups & Dynamic Stretching

 Train with a long run once a week

 Your long training runs are what will get you ready for race day!
 You should look to increase the length of your long runs gradually each week, and try to run them at your desired marathon pace.
 These runs will also prepare you mentally for the 26.2 mile challenge, and will help you feel confident that you’ll be able to cover the distance.